-New development zones.
-Current development zone planning is not coordinated, nor are detailed plans publicly disclosed.
-New development zone plans may not adhere to urban planning and development regulations, conflicting with the city's spatial planning goals.
+Special economic zones.
+Current SEZ planning is not coordinated, nor are detailed plans publicly disclosed.
+SEZ plans may not adhere to urban planning and development regulations, conflicting with the city's spatial planning goals.

 Walkability.
 Luang Prabang's core heritage area is easily traversed by walking, bicycle, boat, and other forms of small, motorized transport.
 However, this compactness makes the core city susceptible to traffic congestion, overcrowding, and commercial conversions.
 There is a need and opportunity to develop areas outside the World Heritage Site to relieve such pressures.